nivlab/nivturk/docs/basic-usage/development.md

 Note that we include different metadata depending on whether we are using Prolific or MTurk.
 This is because of the different completion dynamics of the two recruitment pages; see the [Using Prolific](../prolific) and [Using MTurk](../mturk) pages for more information.

+---

 ## Testing your experiment

+### Start the Flask server

-To test out the application (but **not** to serve an actual experiment, see next section) we can use Flask's default web server. **From the nivturk folder**, run the following commands on the VM:
+To test out the application (but not to serve an actual experiment, see [Serving experiments](..//serving)) we can use Flask's default web server.
+From the NivTurk folder, run the following commands:

 ```bash
 export FLASK_APP=app.py